 Our partnership with Dogs for Good

-Having created over 875 assistance dogs partnerships, Dogs for Good has been making life changing differences for people with disabilities since 1988.
+Having created almost 1000 assistance dogs partnerships, Dogs for Good has been making life changing differences for people with disabilities since 1988.
 See their history here.
-Over the last 30 years their offering has grown and they now also train dogs and handlers to provide animal assisted intervention in hospitals, schools and social care settings.
+Over the last 30 years their offering has grown and they recently launched a new service called Good Advice, providing tips and advice to help owners understand more about their dog's behaviour.

 Part of our partnership with the charity has included sponsoring dogs through their training and socialisation, which takes two years to complete.
 So far we have paired with three Labradors, ‘Finn’ and ‘Finley’ who have completed their training and have been placed with families.
 And most recently ‘Jessie’, who returned to Banbury on the 5th February to begin her basic training.